core-wg/comi/draft-ietf-core-comi.md

 ~~~~
 {: artwork-align="left"}

-If the data node resource already exists, then the POST request MUST fail and
+If the data node instance already exists, then the POST request MUST fail and
 a "4.09 Conflict" response code MUST be returned

 #### Post example {#post-example}